SciML/DiffEqDocs.jl/docs/src/features/callback_functions.md

 Notice that every time it hits 1 the cell divides, giving cell 1 a random amount of `X` which then grows until the next division.

-Note that one macro which was not shown in this example is `@ode_change_deleteat` which performs `deleteat!` on the caches.
+Note that one macro which was not shown in this example is `deleteat!` on the caches.
 For example, to delete the second cell, we could use:

 ```julia
 deleteat!(integrator,2)